carpentries/docs.carpentries.org/source/community/community_session_host.rst

 **What if someone is loud or talks down to others?**

 Remind everyone of the Code of Conduct at the start of the session.
-Such behavior is not allowed, and you can ask the person to leave if needed.
+Such behaviour is not allowed, and you can ask the person to leave if needed.

 **What if I have trouble understanding someone?**